ZIJ/backbone-genetics/README.md

   - Memoized suffix and prefix extraction

 #### What's missing:
   - Build management.
-For any production app using [Grunt](http://gruntjs.com) makes linting, build targeting and automation a breeze
+[Grunt](http://gruntjs.com) makes linting, minifying and much more almost effortless.
-  - Unit tests.
-A larger-scale application cannot be called robust without at least critical test coverage.
+  - CSS preprocessing.
+[SASS](http://sass-lang.com/), [Less](http://lesscss.org/) and [Stylus](http://learnboost.github.io/stylus/) are all great tools for that.
+  - Full-featured template engine (Lodash templates are used for simplicity)
+  - Unit tests